anubhutivyas/RL/docs/guides/index.md

 Welcome to the NeMo RL Guides!
 This comprehensive collection provides everything you need to master reinforcement learning with large language models using NeMo RL.

+## What You'll Find Here

+Our guides are organized into four core areas that cover the essential needs of NeMo RL practitioners:

+### **Training Algorithms**
+Master the fundamental training techniques for reinforcement learning with language models.
+Learn supervised fine-tuning, preference optimization, and advanced RL algorithms like DPO and GRPO.
+This section provides the foundation for training high-quality language models with human feedback.

+### **Model Development**
+Integrate custom models and architectures into NeMo RL training pipelines.
+Handle model-specific behaviors, special cases, and learn how to extend the framework for new model types.
+This section is essential for researchers and developers working with custom architectures.

+### **Environment and Data**
+Set up robust development environments and optimize your training infrastructure.
+Learn debugging techniques, performance profiling, and data management strategies.
+This section helps you build reliable, efficient training workflows.

+### **Production and Support**
+Deploy and maintain NeMo RL models in production environments.
+Learn testing strategies, debugging techniques, packaging, and deployment best practices.
+This section ensures your models are ready for real-world applications.

 ## Training Algorithms

 ::::{grid} 1 1 1 2